jamesbraza/cs234-dreamchess/README.md

 movetext is governed by `ab.(c?d?e|O-O|O-O-O|e=f)`:

 1. `a`: player, either white `W` or black `B`.
+   - Note: in Forsyth–Edwards Notation (FEN) notation, used by the `chess` library, white pieces are designated with capital letters, and black pieces are designated with lowercase letters.
 1. `b`: one-indexed turn number.
 1. `.`: separator.